 The slight percentage of carbonic acid in the atmosphere may, by the advances of industry, be changed to a noticeable degree in the course of a few centuries."
-Svante Arrhenius, 1904
+Since instrumental records of temperature began in 1880, the overall temperature of Earth has risen by more than 2°F (1.2°C), with 2023 being the warmest year on record according to the National Oceanic and Atmospheric Administration.5 The world's 10 warmest years have all occurred in the last 10 years.
+These rising temperatures are causing wide-ranging impacts, such as the loss of sea ice and ice sheet mass, sea level rise, longer and more intense heat waves, and shifts in habitats.
+Most climate scientists attribute these current changes in climate at least in part to anthropogenic GHG emissions.

-6 Since instrumental records of temperature began in 1880, the overall temperature of Earth has risen by more than 2°F (1.2°C), with 2020 being the second warmest year on record according to the National Oceanic and Atmospheric Administration.5 The world's seven warmest years have all occurred since 2014.
-These rising temperatures are causing wide-ranging impacts such as the loss of sea ice and ice sheet mass, sea level rise, longer and more intense heat waves, and shifts in habitats.
-Most climate scientists attribute these current changes in climate at least in part to anthropogenic (human-made) GHG emissions.
-The map shows the average surface temperature trends for the decade 2005-2015 relative to the 1950-1980 average.
+The map shows the average surface temperature trends for 2013-2023 relative to the 1991-2020 average.
 Warming was more pronounced at high latitudes, especially in the Northern Hemisphere and over land.6